bigcharinthon/ecommerce-sales-analysis/README.md

 ---

-## Key Insights
+## Key Analysis
-- Revenue shows monthly fluctuation with seasonal peaks
-- Top 5 products generate a significant share of revenue
-- Repeat customers contribute strongly to total revenue
-- Payment methods are relatively evenly distributed
--
+- **Revenue Trend:** Seasonal peaks highlight opportunities for targeted promotions and campaign planning.
+- **Repeat Customers:** Strong base of loyal buyers supports stability, but growth requires attracting more new customers.
+- **Top 5 Products:** Revenue concentration in core items suggests bundling or promotions to boost weaker products.
+- **Revenue by Country:** Heavy reliance on UK/USA emphasizes the need for diversification into lower-performing markets.

 ---

 ## Conclusion
 This project demonstrates the ability to:
 - Write structured SQL queries to answer real business questions
 - Analyze data beyond surface-level metrics
 - Communicate insights with clear business implications

-The analysis highlights opportunities in **promotion timing, product strategy, and customer retention**, which are key drivers of business performance.
+Key findings from revenue trends, repeat customers, top products, and country analysis highlight opportunities in **promotion timing, product strategy, and customer retention**.
+These insights showcase how data-driven analysis can directly support business growth and decision-making.

 ---